Canto digital asset management alternatives: which DAM should you pick?

 Canto's pros and cons

-Let’s start by looking at some of Canto’s pros and cons.
+Let’s look at some of Canto’s pros and cons.
 We’ll go into a little more detail when we compare Canto against Dash (further on in the article), but this gives you a summary if you don’t have time to read the entire article.

 Canto’s pros